rocky-linux/documentation/docs/books/admin_guide/01-presentation.md

 The C language is still one of the most popular programming languages today!
 A low level language, close to the hardware, it allows the adaptation of the operating system to any machine architecture having a C compiler.

 UNIX is an open and evolving operating system that has played a major role in the history of computing.
-It has been the basis for many other systems: Linux, BSD, Mac OSX, etc.
+It has been the basis for many other systems: Linux, BSD, MacOS, etc.

 UNIX is still relevant today (HP-UX, AIX, Solaris, etc.)